16 Amazing Things to Do in Upcountry Maui

 While the beach areas of west and south Maui get most of the attention from visitors, a day upcountry Maui offers a unique experience that you can’t get down at sea level.
 Located on the slopes of the dormant volcano, Haleakala, local small business, farms, and restaurants offer plenty of things to do and enjoy during a day out.
 And one of the best things about upcountry Maui is the scenery you’ll enjoy as you wind your way up the mountain.

 A trip to upcountry Maui is one of our favorite ways to escape the heat of the west side and adventure out as a family.
-There’s so much to do and see that one day might not be enough to explore this beautiful area on Maui.
+There’s so much to do and see that one day might not be enough to explore this beautiful area on Maui, enjoy these 16 things to do in Upcountry Maui!

 Where is Upcountry?